 The Royal Opera House was my first professional experience in the UK.
 I was hired as a Digital Developer by the Design & Development manager (former lead designer of BBC programs) with a very important objective: to completely rebuild the ROH website from scratch.
 A business critical project that required a major overhaul in the online ticketing system, server infrastructure, information architecture, user experience, content management and online shop to match the high standards of the organisation.

-At the beginning, the development team was very small (just the two of us).
 Once we understood the issues with the old website, we decided to start building the news section, which is quite an isolated piece that could be driven by a Wordpress installation with custom theme and plugins.

 The requirements and the plan